 A variety of Internet traffic characterization and source models already exist.
-Since, the origin of the analyzed data differs a comparison of the reported traffic characteristics is difficult.
-In this paper, we analyze a single IP-packet trace and relate the trace data to the user access speed.
-This approach leads to some interesting insights showing whether and how the access speed influences the Internet user behavior and thus the generated source traffic.
-The derived Internet traffic characterization could be seen as a first step to a generalized parametric Internet traffic model.
+Since the origin of the analyzed data differs, a comparison of the reported traffic characteristics is difficult.
+In this paper, we analyze an IP packet trace and relate the trace data to the user access speed recorded at the same time.
+The obtained characteristics are contrasted with a second data set measured within an ADSL field trial.
+This second data set represents a limit in Internet usage, since, the high speed access was provided free of charge.
+This comparison leads to some interesting insights showing whether and how the access speed influences the Internet user behavior and thus the generated source traffic.
+The derived Internet traffic characterization is a first step to a generalized parametric Internet traffic model.